pyinvoke/invoke/sites/docs/concepts/execution.rst

 .. note::
     We could phrase some of these constraints inside our tasks as well, but having the tests or predicates live outside task bodies lets us perform extra logic, as with dependencies.

-Which approach you use is up to you.
+    Conversely, some situations that would make sense for checks are made unnecessary by the dependency/followup system, which uses a graph mechanism to remove duplicate calls (see :ref:`recursive-dependencies`.)
+This leaves checks primarily useful for causing a task to run *zero* times, instead of *only once*.

+    As always, we provide these various tools, but it's up to you to decide which of them apply best to your specific use case.

 To enable these behaviors, we update the task bodies to do real work; and we use the ``check`` and/or ``checks`` kwargs to `@task <.task>`, handing them